heycarsten/lcbo-api/README.md

 > If you're finding typing `docker-compose` over-and-over tedious, look into [shell aliases](https://stackoverflow.com/questions/8967843/how-do-i-create-a-bash-alias)
 >
 > You can add an alias line to your shell profile like `alias dc=docker-compose` and then you can just type `dc` instead of having to type `docker-compose` every time. :white_check_mark:
+>
+> Think of other aliases you could create to improve on this even further :thinking:

 Now, navigate to http://localhost:3000/products/438457